The Dangers of Inadequate Breastfeeding

 In assessing the exclusively breastfed newborn for proper nutrition, the daily wet and soiled diapers are counted.
 As a general rule, the newborn should have at least one wet diaper and one soiled diaper within the first 24 hours of life, and at least two wet and two soiled diapers the following day.
 I am concerned about the validity of the first wet diaper in reflecting the newborn’s current hydration status.
 Some newborns have a wet diaper within 4-6 hours of delivery.
 My concern is whether the void resulted from hydration from breastfeeding or hydration via placenta in utero prior to delivery.
 This has to be carefully considered because if a newborn voids as a result of hydration prior to delivery and is not obtaining adequate hydration from breastfeeding, a whole day has gone by without notice.
 Imagine how an adult would feel if s/he does not eat for a whole day.
 Then consider what it would be like for a newborn, which is still so fragile.

-Another matter that concerns me is the idea that 5-7ml of colostrum is a sufficient feeding for every newborn because that is the capacity of their stomachs.
-I find it hard to believe that newborns with weights ranging from 2500 – 4000 grams would have the same stomach capacity.
+Another matter of concern is the notion that 5-7ml of colostrum is a sufficient feeding for every newborn because that is the capacity of their stomachs.
+It is hard to believe that newborns with weights ranging from 2500 – 4000 grams would have the same stomach capacity.
 A study by Naveed et al discovered that the larger the newborn, the greater the stomach capacity .
 They found that newborns that weighed 2500g had at least 18ml stomach capacity.
 Moreover, differed metabolic rates, caloric needs, and the frequency of feedings can affect the feeding volumes of newborns .
 I have seen a newborn only a few hours old take down 20ml of formula without difficulty and would have taken more if I let her.
 When I spoke to a neonatal nurse practitioner about this newborn, she told me of another newborn who took 30ml of formula without difficulty, which is why she and her colleagues advise to let the newborn eat as desired.
 Newborns have different stomach capacities so some will eat more than others and some will eat less.
 A rule of thumb will not work for all newborns.

 With all the breastfeeding initiatives, I fear some mothers breastfeed at the expense of the newborn’s health.
 What is most important is the newborn’s health.
 Indeed, breastfeeding initiatives are for the newborn’s health, citing all the research that breastmilk is best for the newborn.
 But are we (healthcare providers as well as mothers) losing sight of the fact that the newborn needs adequate nutrition for good health?
 Ultimately, the goal is a healthy newborn.
 This should always be priority and considered in all that is done for the newborn.
 Does being exclusively breastfed and in an isolette under phototherapy lights for days as a result of jaundice outweigh being both breastfed and formula fed and not being separated from the mother?
 As a postpartum nurse, I feel torn between my care for the newborn and the mother when I see a screaming, close-to-dehydrated newborn, who is exclusively breastfed.
 I want to support the mother’s choice to exclusively breastfeed but I feel compelled by the newborn’s hunger cry.